suhaotian/use-one/README.md

 ### Persist store

-> If you use in React-Native or Expo, Need install `@react-native-async-storage/async-storage`
+> If you are using React-Native or Expo, Need install `@react-native-async-storage/async-storage`

 ```ts
 import { create, persistStore, wrapState, isClient } from 'use-one';